junlabucsd/napari-mm3/README.md

 ### a.
 Preprocessing

-* [nd2ToTIFF](https://github.com/junlabucsd/napari-mm3/blob/main/docs/nd2totiff-widget.md) -- Turn your nd2 microscopy data into TIFFs.
+* [TIFFConverter](https://github.com/junlabucsd/napari-mm3/blob/main/docs/tiffconvert-widget.md) -- Turn your nd2 microscopy data, or other format via bioformats, into TIFFs.
 If your data is not in the nd2 format, follow the [input image guidelines](https://github.com/junlabucsd/napari-mm3/blob/main/docs/Input-images-guidelines.md).
 Make sure to set 'image source' in Compile to 'Other'.

 * [Compile](https://github.com/junlabucsd/napari-mm3/blob/main/docs/compile-widget.md) -- Locate traps, separate their timelapses into their own TIFFs, and return metadata.